It’s based on the Target Focus Training (TFT) live training program created and developed in the US over the past twenty years.

 We realise this is a big claim.
 But if we knew of anyone that could do it better, we’d be doing their program instead.

 Our confidence is based on research carried out over many years by individuals who have dedicated their professional lives to identifying what works, how best to communicate it, and how to get you doing it as quickly as possible.

-This program has been presented to thousands of individuals in the US and has been refined over and over again, incorporating the latest principles of adult-learning and skill acquisition, as well as feedback from participants who have survived unavoidable violence as a result of this training.
+TFT Live Training programs have been presented to thousands of individuals in the US and have been refined over and over again, incorporating the latest principles of adult-learning and skill acquisition, as well as feedback from participants who have survived unavoidable violence as a result of this training.

 The training is entirely principle-based (rather than scenario-based).
-You will find yourself employing new skills creatively on the first morning.
+You will find yourself employing new skills creatively before lunch.

 Why should I have to learn this?